 Emergency Medical Technician (EMT)

-Boles Fire Protection District hosts an Emergency Medical Technician (EMT) Training program every January through May.
-The classes are held at Station #3 in Villa Ridge.
+Boles Fire Protection District hosts an Emergency Medical Technician (EMT) Training program.
 Each year approximately 20 students attend and are qualified to take the National Registration of Emergency Medical Technician Exam.
 Successful completion of the exam qualifies them to work as an EMT in the field.

 For more information please click the button below and leave your contact information